alebermudez-MGP/sops-bds/03-enrollment.md

 - Always BCC the sales agent on the Secure Payment Link email.
 - The Bulk Processor Update to **Actum** is mandatory for every BDS enrollment.
 - If SSN, DOB, EIN, ACH, or signature checks fail → escalate to Management before continuing.
+- Whenever a document is received (contract, bank statement, license), verify it and extract the relevant details, updating the merchant's name in Salesforce to match the contract if needed — see [05 — Quick Reference, Section 6](./05-quick-reference#section-6--document-verification).
+- The Expected Earn Fee entered on the BDS Enrollments 2026 Google Sheet must always come from the **Estimated Total Fee Amount at Time of UW** field.
 - Escalations: QA → **qa@businessdebtsolutions.com** · Management → **joshua.a@businessdebtsolutions.com**

 ---